After studying this chapter, you should know:

 CLASSIFICATION OF HEMATOLOGIC MALIGNANCIES

-Classification systems are meant to provide a common language for the diagnosis and ...
+Classification systems are meant to provide a common language for the diagnosis and treatment of specific disease entities.
+As recently as ...